abstraction

 It is very often the case for customers to come to a development team having a nice and lucrative business idea, but with no detailed understanding of how to implement it.
 In this situation, the best way is to conduct the project discovery phase at the beginning.
 During the product discovery phase in software development a business analyst will study the target audience of the future product, research expectations of a customer, implement competitor’s analysis, collect, analyze and accurately document the initial product requirements.

 Requirements management is an integral part of the software development routine.
 The advantages of having fully-featured business analysis and discovery are not always obvious, but invaluable.
 In case the software has to be redone several times along the way because the requirements are just partially described and no one has a clear understanding of the final product, the project is definitely at risk, and it’s about time to engage into business analysis.
-This is a wise step towards getting a better understanding of the functionality, time, efforts, and costs of implementation.
-Besides, the documentation gathered during the software development discovery phase always saves time and eliminates redundant efforts on reconfirmation and redesigning.

 To sum it up, a correctly planned software project discovery phase is generally required to: